The Investment Policy Statement (IPS) is a document that dictates how you invest your money.

-While Investment Policy Statements can look different based on the client, their portfolio, and their investing goals, details typically found on an IPS include:
+While Investment Policy Statements can look different based on the client, their portfolio, and their investing goals, details found on a simple IPS typically include:

-- Your investment objective: do you want outright growth or minimization of risk?
+- Your investment objective.
+Do you want growth, income, or safety?

-- A declaration of investment timeline: how long do you plan to keep your money invested?
+- Your time horizon.
+How long do you want your money invested?